 Salkantay Inca Trail (6 days tour)

-Salkantay Inca trail to machu picchu, it is more than the classic Salkantay trek and inca trail, it is combination of both!.
+of Salkantay path and the Inca trail, it is a nice combination of both!.
 Many countries have mountain ranges with beautiful scenery and Peru itself is richly on landscapes and microclimates and culture, in the salkantay inca trail to machu picchu, you will be involved in the beauty of the nature, that rarely you find at other paths.

 The program needs to be confirmed with the same advantage than for the traditional 4 days inca trail, at least 7 moths for the high season, and 2 months for the low season, if is also offered only in private service.